PitPik/tinyDatePicker/README.md

 # tinyDatePicker and calendar

 This 5KB (gZip; 12.5KB minified) small date/time picker provides a lot of hooks for developers to write calendars, agendas, booking systems, plugins, etc. This is not only a picker but a set of modules that can be used to build a date/agenda based app.
+The flexibility of this tool makes integration of bootstrap or other frameworks easy.

 ##Demo
 See **demos** at: